Blue Jackets vs. Bruins Player Props Betting Odds

 Brad Marchand Props

-Brad Marchand has 19 points (1.0 per game), scoring seven goals and adding 12 assists.
+Brad Marchand has racked up 20 points (0.9 per game), scoring eight goals and adding 12 assists.

 Marchand Recent Games